 Bears aren't the only ones who hibernate throughout the winter.
-As soon as the birds begin to chirp and the flowers begin to blossom, the boats around Annapolis begin to find their way out of their plastic shrink wrap and into the cold waters of the Chesapeake Bay.
-When Annapolis Discovered had the opportunity to see two of the most well known and well loved boats on the Bay shed their cocoons for the upcoming sailing season, we knew we had to film it!
+As soon as the birds begin to chirp and the flowers begin to blossom, the boats around Annapolis find their way out of their plastic shrink wrap and into the cold waters of the Chesapeake Bay.
+When Annapolis Discovered had the opportunity to see two of the most well-known and beloved boats on the Bay shed their cocoons for the upcoming sailing season, we knew we had to film it!

-One of the crew removes the plastic shrink wrap from the deck of Woodwind II.
+One crewmember removes the plastic shrink wrap from the deck of Woodwind II.

-But, when Spring arrives, the plastic is removed, packaged and recycled.
-The plastic is packed into bags and sent to the Marine Trades Association of Maryland where they send it off to be recycled into such items as plastic decking and plastic lattice work.
+But, when Spring arrives, the plastic is removed, packaged, and recycled.
+The plastic is packed into bags and sent to the Marine Trades Association of Maryland, where they send it off to be recycled into items such as plastic decking and latticework.
 Nothing is wasted!

-All the plastic shrink wrap is neatly folded and put into bags then sent off for recycling.
+The plastic shrink wrap is neatly folded, put into bags, and then sent off for recycling.

-Now with Woodwind and Woodwind II back in the water, it's safe to say that the official start of sailing season is underway!
-To book a sail on one of these majestic schooners visit their website, they start sailing April 17th!
+With Woodwind and Woodwind II back in the water, it's safe to say that the official start of the sailing season is underway!
+To book a sail on one of these majestic schooners, visit their website; they start sailing on April 15th!